catalystneuro/neuroconv/docs/user_guide/temporal_alignment.rst

 Neurophysiology experiments often involve multiple acquisition systems that need to be synchronized post-hoc, so synchronizing time streams across multiple interfaces is of critical importance when performing an NWB conversion.
-As explained in the Best Practices (#TODO: add link), all timing information within an NWB file must be with respect to the `timestamps_reference_time` of the file, which by default is the `session_start_time`.
+As explained in the Best Practices (#TODO: add link), all timing information within an NWB file must be with respect to the ``timestamps_reference_time`` of the file, which by default is the ``session_start_time``.

-There are several ways to synchronize acquisition systems.
-This tutorial will walk you through the 3 most common methods, which are implemented in NeuroConv.
-The API also allow you to define an entirely custom method for synchronization.
+There are several ways to synchronize acquisition systems post-hoc.
+This tutorial will walk you through the 3 methods implemented in NeuroConv.
+The API also allows you to define an entirely custom method for synchronization.

 Note that NeuroConv does not resample the data, as this requires a resampling method that can change the values of the underlying data.
 Rather, we aim to provide the timing of the samples in a common clock.